RichKingsASU/agenttrader/docs/strategy_engine_architecture.md

 The Strategy Engine is deployed as a Google Cloud Run Job, triggered by a Cloud Scheduler job.

 - **Cloud Run Job:** The job is defined in `cloudbuild_strategy_engine.yaml` and deployed using the script in `scripts/setup_cloud_run_strategy_engine.sh`.
 The deployment was successful after granting the necessary IAM roles (`roles/secretmanager.secretAccessor`, `roles/run.admin`, and `roles/run.invoker`) to the `my-run-sa` service account.
 - **Cloud Scheduler:** The scheduler is configured to run the job every 5 minutes during market hours.
-The configuration is in `scripts/setup_cloud_run_strategy_engine.sh`, and the job was successfully created.
+The configuration is in `scripts/setup_cloud_run_strategy_engine.sh`, but direct update of the schedule via `gcloud scheduler jobs update` is currently experiencing a `TypeError` in the `gcloud` CLI.
+Manual update instructions are provided in the `docs/operations_runbook.md`.

 ### Local vs. Cloud Execution